 Daniel Baker graduated with a B.A. in Broadcast Journalism from the Philip Merrill College of Journalism at the University of Maryland, College Park in May of 2012.

-He is the producer for Counter Attack on SiriusXM FC, Channel 94.
+He is the producer for Counter Attack on SiriusXM FC, Channel 94 as well as the Edge of Sports radio show with Dave Zirin.
 He’s proud to be a part of the first 24/7 radio network dedicated to the beautiful game.
 He spent the previous 2 and a half years as an Audio Editor in the DC Sports Newsroom at SiriusXM Radio after completing their internship program in 2009.
 In the studio he has helped produce shows on the PGA Tour Network, College Sports Nation, SXM Fantasy Sports, and MLB Network Radio.

-He is a Celtics Beat Reporter for CLNS Radio for the 2012-2013 NBA Season and a co-host on the Celtics’ Post Game Show for CLNS Radio as well.
+He is a NBA and Celtics Columnist for CLNS Radio for the 2013-2014 NBA Season.
+Daniel is a co-host on the Celtics’ Post Game Show for CLNS Radio as well as the Celtics Beat show.

 Daniel was the Associate Sports Director in charge of External Affairs at WMUC Sports, UMD’s student run sports radio station.
 He has experience setting up a remote radio broadcast and has called games on WMUC Sports for Men’s Soccer, Men’s and Women’s Basketball, Football, and Men’s Lacrosse.
 His favorite broadcasting moments include calling: the 2010 ACC Men’s Soccer Championship, a basketball game at UNC, the longest lacrosse game in Division 1 history and the 2012 DI Men’s Lacrosse Final Four.
 He hosted a sports talk radio show, Jake and Bake, on www.wmucsports.com.
 Check out ‘Baker’s Blog‘ for his latest thoughts on the sports world.